vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 The resulting `wine-color.pmml` file can be opened for inspection in a text editor.

-### The essentials of PMML representation
+### The essentials of the PMML representation

 A PMML document specifies a workflow for transforming an input data record to an output data record.
 The end user interacts with the entry and exit interfaces of the workflow, and can completely disregard its internals.

-The design and implementation of these two interfaces is PMML engine specific.
+The design and implementation of these two interfaces is PMML engine-specific.
 The [JPMML-Evaluator](https://github.com/jpmml/jpmml-evaluator) library is geared towards maximum automation.
 The entry interface exposes complete description of active fields.
 Similarly, the exit interface exposes complete description of the primary target field and secondary output fields.
-A capable end user agent can use this information to format input data record and parse output data records without any external help.
+A capable agent can use this information to format input data record and parse output data records without any external help.

 ##### Input